YanXiee/my-first-repo/README.md

 ## Info about me

-I live in Ease Lansing in the state of Michigan in the United States of America.
+I live in East Lansing in the state of Michigan in the United States of America.
 I'm from Chongqing, China.

 ## Food
 - Hotpot